College of Business

 Please check the registration system for course availability each term.
 To register for admission prerequisite courses as a non-degree student (personal enrichment) before starting a College of Business graduate program, follow the instructions provided by the Undergraduate Admissions Office.
 Please note that personal enrichment students are not eligible for financial aid.
 For further information and guidance, please contact the College of Business at umd-gradbusiness@umich.edu or 313-593-4776.

-Applicants deficient in one of the admission prerequisites may be considered for admission contingent upon their completing the appropriate course during their first term of enrollment in the graduate degree program.
+Applicants deficient in one of the admission prerequisites may be considered for admission contingent upon their completing the appropriate course before, or in some cases during, their first term of enrollment in the graduate degree program.

 Application Deadlines, Fees, and Other Instructions